nesdoug/SPEZ/Readme.txt

 Left click on the main window (top left) to add a sprite.
 Right click and drag to move that sprite (or use the arrows to nudge it 1 pixel).
 Click on the sprite list (bottom left) to select a sprite.
+** You can now CTRL click to select/deselect specific sprites and Shift-Click to select a block of sprites.
+Then you can nudge and Rt-Click-Drag the selected sprites.
+However, only select 1 sprite to reorder up/down or "delete selected".

 There is only 1 priority setting per metasprite, which is optional.
 It doesn't make sense for an object to be on multiple layers